satyensab/Fake-News-Detection/README.md

   ### `pip install numpy pandas sklearn`

-  You will need to install Jupyter Lab to run the code.
+  You will need to install Jupyter Lab or Python to run the code.
 Go to your command prompt and run the following command

   ### `C:\Users\DataFlair>jupyter lab`